benjamincharity/angular-disable-animate/README.md

 # angular-disable-animate

-An Angular directive that disables ng-animate on selected elements.
+> An Angular directive that disables ng-animate.

 In the past I have needed a way to easily disable Angular's `$animate` for a specific element.
 This tiny directive is the result of that need and the dislike for copy & pasting code across projects.